iconify/website/docs/usage/svg/unplugin/index.md

 Unplugin Icons is a plug-in that dynamically generates icon components.

-You can use it to render icons if you are building app using one of the following UI frameworks:
+You can use it to render icons if you are building an app using one of the following UI frameworks:

 - React, Preact
 - Vue 2.7+, Vue 3